iantrotter/ME3PI-SIM/README.md

 The simulation might take several minutes to run, depending on the parameters of the simulation.
 The output will be written to the output file (a Pickle of a Pandas dataframe, and an Excel spreadsheet with the same data) specified in the configuration file.

 ## Disclaimer
 This is to be considered prototype code that has escaped from the laboratory.
+The code may be freely used for non-commercial purposes -- to use the code for any other purpose, please contact us.
 Use this code at your own risk.

 If you use this code, please cite the paper [COVID-19 and Global Economic Growth: Policy Simulations with a Pandemic-Enabled Neoclassical Growth Model](https://arxiv.org/abs/2005.13722):